openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 * A Provider is a person who provides care or services to patients.

-* A provider may be a clinician like a doctor or nurse, a social worker, or a lab tech.
+* A provider may be a clinician like a doctor or a nurse, a social worker, or a lab tech.

 * Any healthcare worker that a patient can have an encounter with is a provider.